-- Listen: to our previous episodes in Tuscany – Episode #057: Tuscany’s Chianti region with Arianna Cini and Episode #49: Exploring Florence with Corinna Cooke and to our episode with property expert Nikki Taylor (who has co-authored a book with Buzz) – Episode #056: Realizing the dream of buying property in Italy with Nikki Taylor
+- Listen: to our previous episodes on some different parts of Tuscany – Episode #079 Maremma exploring Tuscany’s undiscovered coast, Episode #057: Tuscany’s Chianti region with Arianna Cini and Episode #49: Exploring Florence with Corinna Cooke and to our episode with property expert Nikki Taylor (who has co-authored a book with Buzz) – Episode #056: Realizing the dream of buying property in Italy with Nikki Taylor

 - In this and many episodes, we rave about the ancient walled city of Lucca.
 Learn more in our Lucca city guide and A perfect day exploring the Tuscan hills near Lucca

 - How to plan a trip to Italy – our article that takes you step by step through trip planning so you can avoid our mistakes

 - Italy Travel Planning – our FREE online community where you can ask questions and get inspiration for planning your trip